djskim27/atl-wdi/homework/sql/nfl/README.md

-SELECT name FROM players ORDER BY salary ASC LIMIT 1;
+SELECT name FROM players ORDER BY salary ASC  WHERE team_id = 23 LIMIT 1;